havocado/havocado/README.md

 My passion lies in Computer Graphics and I am looking into a career in the field of Rendering/Animations.

-**Recent interests (last edit: Sep 17, 2023)**
+**Recent interests (last edit: Oct 10, 2023)**

-I am a Schrödinger's graduate - during the final exam period last month (Aug 2023) I got sick and got some of my exams rescheduled.
-I didn't get my final grades yet so I'm not officially graduated, but I am done taking courses and waiting for SFU to process my graduation.
+I graduated last week, taking a break before start looking for full-time work.

-In the meantime I am reading PBRT and learning rendering.
-Take a look at my fancy LaTeX note I wrote while learning Volume Scattering: [[PBRT] Understanding the Differential Equation for Absorption Cross Section in Volume Scattering](https://github.com/havocado/notes/blob/main/230913-understanding-absorption-cross-section.md)
+I am learning opengl and implementing a raytracer in C++.
+See repo: https://github.com/havocado/obj-raytracer

 **🖥️ Work Experience**